crisprVerse/Tutorials/Design_OPS/README.md

 ## Designing OPS libraries

-The `designOpsLibrary` function allows users to perform a complete end-to-end library design.
+The `designOpsLibrary` function allows users to perform a complete end-to-end OPS library design.
 We will design our library with 4 gRNAs per gene using the `n_guides` and `gene_field` (to identify gRNAs by gene target) parameters.
 We will also use the same distance method and minimum distance edit parameters as in the example above.

 NOTE: it is advised to first complete other steps in gRNA design